navrajkambo/RNSaveAudio/README.md

 ### Contribution
 - If someone would like to add methods for exporting stereo wav files, or files of other formats and sampling frequencies from signed short arrays, feel free to create a PR, it would be useful to have
 ### Other Information
 - If you feel like contributing, send me a message or open an issue!
-Any help is appriciated :)
+Any help is appreciated :)
 - For more information on bridging native modules to react-native, have a look at https://gist.github.com/chourobin/f83f3b3a6fd2053fad29fff69524f91c, https://eastcodes.com/packaging-and-sharing-react-native-modules, and http://matthewsessions.com/2017/10/27/developing-rn-module.html.
 They are very informative!